gsgauravsomani/esdp-imerg-gpcp-climatology/README.md

 ## 1) Project Motivation and Scope

 The motivation for this project comes from prior experience working with precipitation datasets.
-That work raised a broader question of how precipitation estimates translate across regions with very different climatological regimes.
+I was curious about how precipitation estimates translate across regions with very different climatological regimes.
 IMERG was chosen because it is a widely used, high-resolution satellite-based precipitation product, and this project explores its usefulness at a climatological scale in a familiar region.

 Just like IMERG, GPCP is a global precipitation datasets but relies on different observational strategies, with IMERG being satellite-dominated and GPCP incorporating rain-gauge information.
 They form a natural pair for intercomparison.
 The goal was not to assume agreement, but to examine whether two fundamentally different approaches to measuring precipitation yield comparable results when aggregated spatially and temporally.